What is 'Tales Of The Moonsea'?

 do it for everyone, leading to a deterioration of DM time to do anything else.

 Romance between characters is allowed, but any kind of depictions of

-pregnancy or birth.
-Players roleplaying rape or sexual violence will be
+acceptable codeword in these cases.
+In addition, players roleplaying rape or sexual violence will be

 What are the rules about in character insults?